Media Monitoring: The Ultimate Guide

 But this can quickly get out of hand, especially if the tool you’re using allows for unlimited keyword monitoring (like we do).

-At its most basic, monitoring yourself lets you know—and prove —that you’re getting earned media coverage in the first place.
+At its most basic, monitoring yourself lets you know – and prove – that you’re getting earned media coverage in the first place.
+After all, if a tree falls in the forest…

 A little gold nugget from our SlideShare Taking Control With Media Monitoring: Tips for the Modern PR Guru: “When you know who is saying what—and where— about the topics that matter to your organization, you give yourself an edge.
 When you don’t know, you’re at the mercy of your competition.”

-And despite what you’ve heard, there is such a thing as bad publicity.
-When your name gets dragged through the mud, wouldn’t you rather know about it?
-You can’t address what you don’t know.
-Likewise, when the publicity is good—actually good—and you know about it, you can exploit the nice feelings and promote the heck out of the piece.
+And despite what you’ve heard since you were in short pants, there is such a thing as bad publicity.
+When your name gets dragged through the mud, wouldn’t you rather know about it so you can address it?
+Likewise for when the publicity actually is good – if you know about it, you can exploit the nice feelings and promote the heck out of the piece.

 But what about those organizations that feel they don’t get enough earned media coverage to warrant monitoring themselves?
 To them we say, media monitoring has a lot more uses than just tracking your own coverage; there’s a whole world out there you need to be tuned into.

-If you are a newcomer, you know that even the smallest fish in the pond has competitors.
-The best way to grow big like them is to stay on top of their movements and take advantage where you can.
+If you are that newcomer, you know that even the smallest fish in the pond has competitors, and the best way to grow big like them is to stay on top of their movements and take advantage where you can.

 If you’re that leader, how are you going to make sure you stay on top?
-By keeping up to date on the movements of those who want to take you down, that’s how.
+By keeping abreast of the movements of those who want to take you down, that’s how.

 Dr. Gerhard van Wyk, business analyst and professor of marketing management, lays it out plainly: “A precise understanding of your competitor’s strengths and weaknesses is an important prerequisite for developing a strategy to compete against it.”